Sumner Welles: Later years

 Welles made his first public appearance following his resignation in October 1943.
 Speaking to the Foreign Policy Association, he sketched his views of the postwar world, including American participation in a world organization with military capability.
 He also proposed the creation of regional organizations.
 He also called on the President to express his opinions and help shape public opinion, praising him at length as "rightly regarded throughout the world as the paladin of the forces of liberal democracy" without once mentioning Hull.

 Continuing his career-long focus on Latin America, he said that "if we are to achieve our own security every nation of the Western Hemisphere must also obtain the same ample measure of assurance as ourselves in the world of the future."
 He also foresaw the end to colonialism as a guiding principle of the new world order:

 Can the peaceful, the stable, and the free world for which we hope be created if it is envisioned from the outset as half slave and half free?—if hundreds of millions of human beings are told that they are destined to remain indefinitely under alien subjection?
 New and powerful nationalistic forces are breaking into life throughout the earth, and in particular in the vast regions of Africa, of the Near East, and of the Far East.
 Must not these forces, unless they are to be permitted to start new and devastating inundations, be canalized through the channels of liberty into the great stream of constructive and cooperative human endeavor?

 In 1944, Welles lent his name to a fundraising campaign by the United Jewish Appeal to bring Jewish refugees from the Balkans to Palestine.

-The same year, he authored The Time for Decision.
+The same year, he wrote The Time for Decision.
 His proposals for the war's end included modifications in Germany's borders to transfer East Prussia to Poland and to extend Germany's eastern border to include German-speaking populations farther east.
 Then, he suggested dividing Germany into three states, all of which would be included in a new European customs union.
-A politically divided Germany would be integrated to an economically-cohesive Europe.
+A politically divided Germany would be integrated to an economically cohesive Europe.
 He also "favoured the transfer of populations to bring ethnic distributions into conformity with international boundaries."
 With the public engaged in the debate over America's postwar role, The Time for Decision sold half a million copies.